 Net Price: $24,141

 Founded in 1874, Colorado College is continuously ranked among the best liberal arts institutions in the country.
-Nestled in the beautiful Rocky Mountains, this college considers its academic perspective entirely secular, and non-religious students will feel comfortable learning in this environment.
-Additionally, Colorado College has a small percentage of students who consider themselves part of organized religion, and only a handful of its 144 campus organizations have ties with theism.
+Nestled in the Rocky Mountains, this college considers its academic perspective entirely secular.
+Non-religious students will feel comfortable learning in this environment.
+Additionally, Colorado College has a small percentage of students who consider themselves part of organized religion.
+Only a handful of its 144 campus organizations have ties with theism.
 Colorado College has a generous list of merit-based, athletic, and science scholarships available for incoming freshman.

 #10 – State University of New York at Purchase